Platform Economics: Why 64% Margins Change Everything in Consulting

 A common objection: lower prices with higher margins must mean lower quality.
 The data says otherwise.

-The effective hourly rates — $375 to $878 — are comparable to Big 4 partner billing rates.
+The effective hourly rates — CA$375 to CA$878 — are comparable to Canadian senior-partner and principal billing rates of CA$250–CA$500 per hour (VerticalIQ, 2026).
 The difference is not in the rate.
 It is in the denominator.
 A traditional engagement requires hundreds of hours of junior analyst research to produce a deliverable.
-A platform-augmented engagement requires a fraction of that time because the research infrastructure already exists.
+A platform-augmented engagement requires a fraction of that time because the research infrastructure already exists Sagentix GTM Methodology, 2026.

 Every industry research report has already been extracted into structured evidence tables.
 Every framework has been refined across multiple engagements.
-Every quality gate has been codified into automated checks.
-The time savings are not from cutting corners — they are from eliminating redundancy.
+Every quality gate has been codified into automated checks Sagentix 16-Point Quality Gate, 2026.
+The time savings are not from cutting corners — they are from eliminating redundancy, precisely the gain the BCG/Harvard study measured in controlled conditions (Dell'Acqua et al., 2023).

-Big 4 quality at accessible economics isn't charity.
+Research-grade methodology at accessible price points isn't charity.
 It's better unit economics.

 The Structural Implications